 Explanations: Identify Reasons for Changes in Your Data

-When you see a spike or sudden decrease in your data, you want to find the root causes that contributed to that behavior to help you react accordingly and plan ahead.
-Manually seeking out the key drivers for a change is time consuming and ineffective.
-You would have to spend time drilling down into different dimensions, or meeting with people in your organization to find out the reasons for the behavior in your data.
-It would also require you to come up with hypotheses for the explanations you want to investigate further.
-Aside from the time it takes, this method is error-prone as you're likely to miss things that you might not have thought about.
+When you see a spike or sudden decrease in your data, you want to find the root causes that contributed to that behavior, to help you react accordingly and plan ahead.
+Manually seeking the key drivers for a change is time consuming and ineffective.
+You would need to drill down into different dimensions, or meet with people in your organization to find the reasons for the behavior in your data.
+You would also have to come up with hypotheses for the explanations you want to investigate further.
+Aside from the time this takes, this method is error-prone and there may be things that you have not thought about.

 The Explanations feature (available in Sisense L8.2.6 and later) automatically identifies the most probable key drivers for a given change in a time series.
 It covers hundreds of possible contributing factors and presents the top five dimensions (or combinations of dimensions) that contributed most significantly to the change in behavior between the selected point and a previous point.
 You can explore these dimensions to see what effect they had on your data.
 This helps you get the answers you need inside Sisense and enables decision makers to easily understand connections and root causes in their KPIs.

 Knowledge Graph recommendations rely on past usage (the dimensions being queried with the explained measure, sometime in the past).
 When there are not enough suggestions from the Knowledge Graph, Explanations now uses the whole data model as a source of possible explanations, This yields results, even when there is little usage history.

 For a short demonstration of Explanations, see the video below:

 How it Works

 Explanations analyzes all possible factors (dimensions or combinations of dimensions) that have influenced the change in a selected point in a time series, compared to a previous point in time.
 Explanations then displays the most probable explaining dimensions, ranked by their contribution to the change in the selected point.